htrajan/ht-drawsteel/Draw Steel Rules (original).md

 This game will absolutely feature dungeons.
 Ancient underground complexes filled with ravenous undead or creeping oozes.
 But it isn’t a dungeon crawler.
 It’s not about “clearing rooms.”
 It’s not a survival horror game where you must track light and food and the weight of every object you carry.

 You can fight monsters in a dungeon, but the game is not about dungeons.
-Lots of games [[Focus|focus]] on that gameplay and do it really well!
+Lots of games focus on that gameplay and do it really well!
 Like Shadowdark.

 It’s not a wilderness exploration game, aka a hex [[Crawl|crawl]].
 It’s not about surviving in extreme weather, getting lost, or trying to navigate your way back to safety.

 You can fight monsters in the wilderness, even run a whole campaign in the wilderness, but this game is not about the wilderness.
-We love games that [[Focus|focus]] on that fantasy, like *Forbidden Lands*.
+We love games that focus on that fantasy, like *Forbidden Lands*.

 You can run adventures with horror themes, but this is not a horror roleplaying game like *Call of Cthulhu*.
 Your sessions can and will feature comedy, but this isn’t a comedy RPG like *Paranoia*.

 We genuinely love all those games.
-But we love them because they [[Focus|focus]] on specific genres of gameplay and deliver on them really well.
+But we love them because they focus on specific genres of gameplay and deliver on them really well.

 Our game is heroic fantasy.
 That’s its genre.
 Extraordinary people fighting dragons and necromancers.